AdobeDocs/analytics.en/help/admin/admin/component-migration/component-migration.md

 1. In the [!UICONTROL **Project owner**] field, begin typing the name of the user who you want to set as the owner of the project in Customer Journey Analytics, then select their name in the drop-down menu.

    The owner that you specify has full management rights to the project.
+The owner must be an administrator in Customer Journey Analytics.
+You can change the ownership of the project in a later step.

 1. In the [!UICONTROL **Map schema for report suites**] section, select a report suite.